 - Earnings from owning a business partnership in which you’re a passive partner

-The trend to notice is that in all cases is that passive income involves some kind of initial investment as a way to start the process of making more money.
+The trend to notice is that in all cases, the passive income involves some kind of initial monetary investment as a way to start the process of making more money.